 There are different ways of investing resources and going closer to the ideal.
-Perhaps some paths take you closer to the ideal faster, at least in a certain range of resources and some paths slower.
-And again there are compromises, if you go faster in one sense, you may go slower in the another sense.
+Perhaps some paths take you closer to the ideal faster, at least in a certain range of resources and some paths slower and again there are compromises.
+If you go faster in one sense, you may go slower in the another sense.
 Oh, nature drives the engineers, scientists and mathematicians to no end.
-Anyway, that was just a philosophical diversion, coming back to this problem, the ideal 2 band filter bank is unrealisable but we can go tantalizingly close as we desire.
+Anyway, that was just a philosophical diversion, coming back to this problem, the ideal 2 band filter bank is unrealisable but we can go tantalisingly close as we desire.

-So, you can build a 2 band filter bank arbitrarily close to the ideal if you are willing to invest more and more resources.
-And over the past 15 to 20 years, people have come out with so many different designs.
-Now why have people sought these different designs, again that question needs to be answered but then now we will 1st answer the easier of the 2 questions.
+So, you can build a 2 band filter bank arbitrarily close to the ideal if you are willing to invest more and more resources and over the past 15 to 20 years, people have come out with so many different designs, now why have people sought these different designs, again that question needs to be answered but then now we will 1st answer the easier of the 2 questions.
+Suppose I do happen to design different 2 band filter banks.